HumanBrainProject/hbp-neuromorphic-client/README.md

-# Client software for the Human Brain Project Neuromorphic Computing Platform
+# Client software for the EBRAINS Neuromorphic Computing Platform, developed by the Human Brain Project

 For documentation, see https://electronicvisions.github.io/hbp-sp9-guidebook/

-For more information about the Human Brain Project, see https://www.humanbrainproject.eu/
+For more information about EBRAINS, see https://ebrains.eu/ For more information about the Human Brain Project, see https://www.humanbrainproject.eu/